Asma-6/Diplomas/README.md

 * In the react branch : there are the files of the frontend of the app.

 # The backend
-It's about an API application made by Laravel 8, which is a server-side PHP framework.
+It's about an API made by Laravel 8, which is a server-side PHP framework.

 To run this app :